Money & duty free for Kenya

 Kenya duty free

-The following goods may be imported into Kenya by passengers over 18 years of age without incurring customs duty:
+The following goods may be imported into Kenya by travellers aged 18 and above without incurring customs duty:

-• 1L of perfume and eau de toilette, of which more than a quarter should be perfume.
+• 500ml of perfume and eau de toilette, of which perfume must not exceed 125ml.

 Prohibited items include counterfeit money and goods, pornography, matches made using white phosphorus, narcotics, soaps and cosmetics containing mercury, and used tyres.

-Restricted items include animal traps, unwrought precious metals and stones, arms and ammunition, ivory, hippopotamus teeth, rhinoceros horn, tortoise shell, whalebone, antlers, coral, endangered species, and historic artefacts.
+Restricted items include animal traps, unwrought precious metals and stones, arms and ammunition, ivory, hippopotamus teeth, rhinoceros horn, tortoise shell, whalebone, antlers, coral, endangered species, and historical artefacts.